LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/if-your-words.md

 to circumvent

-ego's veil,
+ego's veil.

-what if you have an ego

-for each one of them?

 &nbsp;

+What if you have an ego

+for each one of your friends,

+and you don't know them,

+and played their words your way?

+Wouldn't they be a simulation?

 What if,

 you never understood nobody

 outside of yourself?

-Aren't they a simulation within?

 &nbsp;